 At the end of the first and the fifth semester the doctoral students are invited to attend the IRTG retreat.
 The program of this event consists of several parts.
 On the one hand, one scientific block course addresses all doctoral students.
 Moreover, the more advanced students and the postdoctoral researchers report on the progress of their research projects.
 On the other hand, during the retreat we offer two block courses, one for first year doctoral students and one for the third year doctoral students.
 The first block course is about publications and good scientific practice.
 The second block course addresses career paths in academia and industry.
 Issues discussed here include third party funding opportunities, possible internships, math oriented jobs in industry, letters of application and job interviews.

-The next retreat will take place from February 11 to February 14, 2019 on the island of Norderney.
+The next retreat will presumably take place at the beginning of 2021.

 In February 2017 we went to our first retreat.
 We spent two days in Paderborn and enjoyed a varied program.
 Besides a lecture series by Armin Schikorra about “Harmonic Maps”, short presentations of various topics, including information about the qualification program of the IRTG, the life in Seoul, publications, were held.
 Some of our doctoral students gave talks about their current research.
 In addition, we explored the smallest river of Germany, made some bowling experiences, and fought for the retreat award.